NickAzureDevops/FestiveTechCalender2023/README.md

-# FestiveTechCalender2023
+# FestiveTechCalendar2023

-This is a repository for the Festive Tech Calendar 2023 from myself and Kevin Greene.
-It will contain the code and prequisites required to set up your own private chatgpt using Azure OpenAI Service.
+Welcome to the Festive Tech Calendar 2023!
+This special Christmas gift from myself and Kevin Greene is a repository filled with code and prerequisites required to set up your very own private chatbot using Azure OpenAI Service.

+We will be guiding you through the process of setting up a private chatbot using this app as a template: https://github.com/mckaywrigley/chatbot-ui.

+We hope you enjoy this demo as much as we enjoyed wrapping it up for you.
+May your festive season be filled with joy, laughter, and lots of coding!

 ![logo](./image/logo.jpg)